-I recently shared with you the Methane dominant SIBO protocol I’m on, but after I published it I realized that it might be helpful to know what is Methane dominant SIBO.
+Now that you know the Methane dominant SIBO protocol I’m on, what is Methane dominant SIBO?

 Hydrogen and Methane SIBO